dohack-me/repositories-archive/YCEP@NP_2024/README.md

   - SQLi

 Stack not supported by orchestrator.
-I could rewrite the app to use SQLite, but with how generic this challenge is, its not a priority.
+I could rewrite the app to use SQLite, but with how generic this challenge is, it's not a priority.